Buffalo riot of 1862

-The Buffalo Riot of 1862 was a civil disturbance on the afternoon of August 12, 1862 by Irish and German stevedores against local dock bosses.
-The rioters demanded increased pay and prevented others from working at the old rates.
+The Buffalo Riot of 1862 was a civil disturbance on the afternoon of August 12, 1862 by Irish and German stevedores against local dock bosses, and more broadly, the federal government.
+The rioters, frustrated by low wages and the federal government's call for a militia draft, demanded increased pay and prevented others from working at the old rates.
 They initially overpowered police, seriously injuring the chief of police and other officers, but were forced to surrender after police opened fire, wounding two.
 Although the mayor had called for the New York State Militia, police arrested the ringleaders before the militia was needed.